 I think we can all agree that ‘anyone’ and ‘anybody’ are pretty much synonyms.

-According to Merriam-Webster, the definition of ‘anyone’ is any person at all.
+According to Merriam-Webster, the definition of ‘anyone’ is:

 Therefore, we can conclude that ‘anyone has’ means any person at all that receives or accepts something.
 The same can be said for ‘anyone have,’ since ‘has’ is the past tense of ‘have.’